 Using a de-sensitising toothpaste like from Colgate or Sensodyne is a simple and easy way to resolve tooth sensitivity, depending upon its cause.
 Should this fail to work, a surefire solution is to contact us at Tee Family Dental to find the exact cause of the problem!

-We will go about our usual diagnostic processes which involve testing the tooth for vitality, cracks, decay etc. Once we figure out exactly what the problem is, we will discuss all possible pathways including pros/cons and prices to make sure that the solution works for all of us!
+We will go about our usual diagnostic processes which involve testing the tooth for vitality, cracks, decay, etc. Once we figure out exactly what the problem is, we will discuss all possible pathways including pros/cons and prices to make sure that the solution works for all of us!
+One solution is dental fillings which help repair dental cavities.

 What can I do to prevent tooth sensitivity?